 When you round the bend, you will see all of the structures situated on top of the hill.

-We headed to the lighthouse first though, which is 38 feet tall and stands 270 feet above the sea.
+We headed to the lighthouse first, which is 38 feet tall and stands 270 feet above the sea.

 The lighthouse is still running to this day, and we got a chance to go in it and take the stairs to the top.

-The light that sits in there now is not the old pretty fresnel lens that you have seen in the past, but a more modern rotating light.
+The light that sits in there now is not the old Fresnel lens that you have seen in the past, but a more modern rotating light.

-It’s still cool to be able to go pretty much all the way to the top though.
+It’s still cool to be able to go pretty much all the way to the top.

 We also got to walk along the outer area at the top, and it was crazy windy, so we didn’t stay out here long.